danon/InflektionClient/ReadMe.md

   When the bug is fixed, update to newest `vitest` is encouraged.
 - I create a smoke test, that expects to read the application on `http://localhost:8080/`.
 The tests now fail, because the application is not started, and that test-drives me to start the application process.
+- I served an empty webpage bundled with `vite`, so that the smoke test can access it.
+  **First deliverable**, the application is served at an open port.